RoverRobotics/roverpro-firmware/Avatar_Micro_Robot/Robot_V2/Power_Board/trunk/README.md

 This is remarkably effective at ensuring that 0 speed is output during stall conditions (as opposed to some highly outrageous speed).

+Also, for this fix to work at maximal effectiveness, every capture edge needs to be interrupted upon instead of only rising edges.
+This is effectively saying that using 100% of the tachometer data is better than using 50% of the tachometer data, which makes intuitive sense.

 This drastic improvement allows a fundamentally different approach to the openrover stack.
 The openrover stack used to be filled with all kinds of logic, filtering, slope-checking, and other compensation methods for dealing with this highly suboptimal device behavior.
 Now the openrover stack can rely more on the data from the device, and potentially be more responsive/accurate